10 End of the Year Science Activities for Middle School You Don’t Want to Miss

-Your students are going to love these end of the year science activities!
+Your students are going to love these end-of-the-year science activities!

-I love all of the opportunities to think beyond the state curriculum and jump into end of the year science activities that leave students with a love of science!
+I love all of the opportunities to think beyond the state curriculum and jump into end-of-the-year science activities that leave students with a love of science!

-In this post I’ll be sharing some of my favorite end of the year science activities for middle school students.
+In this post, I’ll be sharing some of my favorite end-of-the-year science activities for middle school students.

-1. UV BEADS
+1. UV Radiation Lab

 I love this lab activity because it’s a great way to reinforce the importance of protecting your skin from the sun before students head out the door this summer!